jeremymiller00/ProjectList/README.md

 ### Reviewer Connect - In Production
 Reviewer Connect is an editor-facing tool that finds peer reviewers for academic manuscript submissions.
 * Validated and updated prior model training process.
-* A/B Testing for Reviewer Connect Service:
- * Collect and analyze data from two versions of Reviewer Connect peer reviewer recommender to determine which is more effective and monitor continuuous performance.
+* A/B testing for Reviewer Connect service: collect and analyze data from two versions of Reviewer Connect.
 * Wrote bash script and cron job to automatically extract relevant data from database.
 * Perform Bayesian A/B testing by modeling selection rate as a binomial distribution.
 * Confirm results of Bayesian A/B testing with traditional Frequentist Hypothesis test.
 * Write and deliver reports to stakeholders with test results and plain text description.
 * Work with product manager to perform ad-hoc data analysis to address product team and customer concerns.
 * Crated data reporting pipeline for Reviewer Connect to gather, analyze, and present monthly usage data.
 * Worked with Product Manager to define metrics.
 * Worked with developers to establish pipeline for data acquisition
 * Created and refined data reporting format focusing on visual representations (plots) and plain text descriptions.
 * Added 'conflict of interest by organization' data to peer review recommendations
 * Fuzzy comparison of author institutions with each potential reviewer institution to identify potential conflict of interest in peer reviewer recommendation.

 ### Ensemble Model for Keyword and Key Sentence Extraction - In Production
 Java implementation of RAKE for keyword extraction; Java implementations of LexRank and TextRank for key sentence extraction.
 This project was about halfway completed when I took it over.